AnimMouse/setup-yt-dlp/README.md

 ```

 For Linux & Windows, this will install [yt-dlp/FFmpeg-Builds](https://github.com/yt-dlp/FFmpeg-Builds) with some patches necessary for smooth integration with yt-dlp using [AnimMouse/tool-cache](https://github.com/AnimMouse/tool-cache).\
-For macOS, you need to run [AnimMouse/setup-ffmpeg](https://github.com/AnimMouse/setup-ffmpeg) as the built-in FFmpeg installer for macOS has been removed.
+For macOS, you need to run [AnimMouse/setup-ffmpeg](https://github.com/AnimMouse/setup-ffmpeg) first as yt-dlp/FFmpeg-Builds currently does not have macOS builds.

 If you already installed FFmpeg in GitHub runners, no need to set `with-ffmpeg` to `true`.